 Section 1.2.1.
 The manner in which the school intends to strengthen and reinforce instructional content while supporting student learning outside the classroom environment

 Section 1.2.2.
-The process the school intends to use to communicate to students and parents the decision to implement alternative methods of instruction on any day of a closure
+The process the school intends to use to communicate to students and parents the decision to implement alternative methods of instruction on any day of a closure.
+As part of the communication, the school shall provide its standard for alternative methods and communication processes in the handbook provided to parents

 Section 1.2.3.
-The manner in which the school intends to communicate the purpose and expectations for a day in which alternative methods of instruction will be implemented to students and parents
+The manner in which the school intends to communicate the purpose and expectations for a day in which alternative methods of instruction will be communicated to students and parents

 Section 1.2.4.
 The assignments and materials to be used within the school for days in which alternative methods of instruction will be implemented to effectively facilitate teaching and support learning for the benefit of the students.